memfault/interrupt/_drafts/separating-keys-from-firmware.md

 const uint8_t *app_key      =   (uint8_t *) KEYS_BASE_ADDR + 16;
 ```

-## Preparing the unique parameters

-### Creating HEX files

-Personally, I have experimented with a couple of different ways of preparing the
+You may also create a section in your linker script to achieve the same result.

+> *A Note on Security* In this post, we store encryption keys in standard flash
+> memory.
+Whether or not this is a good idea depends on your application.
+>
+> Although most MCUs allow you to enable readback protection, these mechanisms
+> have been defeated for a number of popular devices [^nrf51_bug]
+> [^ncc_readback].
+Secure key storage can instead be done using secure elements
+> like the ATECC608A[^atecc608a], or special purpose registers if your device
+> includes them.
+>
+> More advanced security considerations are a topic for another post.

+## Generating Parameter Files

+With that done, we need to generate a file that contains our unique parameters.
+We need that file to contain the data as well as the address at which it should
+be written.

-parameters.
-One option is to create C files containing the parameters before
+One option would be to create C files containing the parameters before compiling
-compiling them to binaries that can be flashed to the correct addresses.
-This
+them to binaries that can be flashed to the correct addresses.
+Instead we
-method does, however, contain quite a lot of steps, and I have found that
-generating Intel HEX files directly to be easier.
+settled on creating IHEX files since they exactly meet our requirements, are
+simple to generate and come with lots of great tooling.

+### Building HEX File Programatically

 Hex files consist of lines of hexadecimal data, called records, that specify
 both an address and the data to write at this address.
 The
 [Wikipedia entry](https://en.wikipedia.org/wiki/Intel_HEX) on the Intel HEX
 format explains the file format quite clearly.

-Based on this we can create a python script that generates HEX files with our
+Based on this we can create a python script that generates our HEX files with
-parameters at the addresses we specified in the firmware.
+the given parameters at the desired addresses.
+The Python code below does just
+that:

 ```python
 #!/usr/bin/env python3